Nanasaki-Ai/HCMFN/README.md

 (2) recognizing actions from varying viewpoints.

-This work has been submitted to **ESWA**.
+This work has been accepted by **ESWA**.
 Please enlighten me with your instructions.

 | Date   | Status |
 |--------|--------|